gdelataillade/alarm/README.md

 notificationTitle |   `String`     | The title of the notification triggered when alarm rings if app is on background. notificationBody | `String` | The body of the notification. enableNotificationOnKill |   `bool`     | Whether to show a notification when application is killed to warn the user that the alarm he set may not ring.
-Enabled by default. stopOnNotificationOpen |   `bool`     | Whether to stop the alarm when opening the received notification.
-Disabled by default. androidFullScreenIntent |   `bool`     | Whether to turn screen on when android alarm notification is triggered.
+Enabled by default. androidFullScreenIntent |   `bool`     | Whether to turn screen on when android alarm notification is triggered.
 Enabled by default.

-The notification shown on alarm ring can be disabled simply by ignoring the parameters `notificationTitle` and `notificationBody`.
-However, if you want a notification to be triggered, you will have to provide **both of them**.

 If you enabled `enableNotificationOnKill`, you can chose your own notification title and body by using this method before setting your alarms:
 ```Dart